Benefits of Caffeine Gels for Endurance Athletes

 The Best Caffeine Gels for Endurance: UCAN Edge + Caffeine

-UCAN Edge + Caffeine gels stand out because they deliver both steady energy and a measured caffeine boost, without relying on sugar.
+measured caffeine boost, without relying on sugar.
 Each gel is powered by LIVSTEADY™, a patented slow-release carbohydrate that fuels the body for up to 90 minutes without spikes or crashes.

 - Salted Caramel + Caffeine: Indulgent flavor with 75 mg of caffeine — perfect for long training days or endurance races.